-Gideon was asked to be King and he refused reminding the people of Israel that their King is God and God alone.
-After Gideon’s death one of his 70 sons wanted to take the people up on the offer to be king and so he made a power move to achieve that.
-This power move was financed by with money collected at an idol’s temple by naive family and involved associations with worthless characters in society.
+Gideon was asked to be King.
+He refused reminding the people of Israel that their King is God and God alone.
+After Gideon’s death one of his 70 sons wanted to take the people up on the offer to be king.
+So he made a power move to achieve that.
+This power move was financed with money collected at an idol’s temple by naïve family and involved associations with worthless characters in society.
 This sounds familar and we find nothing has changed.
 Even today Christians vote for Candidates that have that have raised money from the world.
 So how should Christians vote in a sin filled world?

 4 And they gave him seventy pieces of silver out of the house of Baal-berith with which Abimelech hired worthless and reckless fellows, who followed him.
 Judges 9:4 ESV

-The final power grab was cemented by the murder of all of Gideon’s sons just like any new king would do in the pagan countries that Israel has removed from the land.
-Gideon did not want to be King and he did not want his sons to be king yet they were all murdered as if they were rivals to a throne.
+The final power grab was cemented by the murder of all of Gideon’s sons.
+Just like any new king would do in the pagan countries that Israel should have removed from the land.
+Gideon did not want to be king and he did not want his sons to be king yet they were all murdered as if they were rivals to a throne.
 One son Jotham Gideon’s youngest escaped.
-Jotham if he was seeking a kingdom could have mounted an army to fight his brother for power but like Gideon he wanted no King for Israel but God.
+Jotham if he was seeking a kingdom could have mounted an army to fight his brother for power.
+But like Gideon he wanted no King for Israel but God.
 So before he fled he told a parable that included a curse on the people who supported the evil acts of his brother.

 8 The trees once went out to anoint a king over them, and they said to the olive tree, ‘Reign over us.’
 9 But the olive tree said to them, ‘Shall I leave my abundance, by which gods and men are honored, and go hold sway over the trees?’
 10 And the trees said to the fig tree, ‘You come and reign over us.’
 11 But the fig tree said to them, ‘Shall I leave my sweetness and my good fruit and go hold sway over the trees?’
 12 And the trees said to the vine, ‘You come and reign over us.’
 13 But the vine said to them, ‘Shall I leave my wine that cheers God and men and go hold sway over the trees?’
 14 Then all the trees said to the bramble, ‘You come and reign over us.’
 15 And the bramble said to the trees, ‘If in good faith you are anointing me king over you, then come and take refuge in my shade, but if not, let fire come out of the bramble and devour the cedars of Lebanon.’
 Judges 9:8-15 ESV